axzxc1236/MPV-.desktop-file-with-mpls-support/README.md

 I need MPV to play mpls file
 So I created an desktop file with workaround discussed at https://github.com/mpv-player/mpv/issues/1982

+# Requirements
+1. Python 3
+2. MPV
+3. Set mpv-mpls-workaround-patched.desktop as the default file association for .mpls file

 # How to apply (for Ubuntu users)
 1. Download this repo
 2. Extract to `~/.local/mpv-mpls-workaround` (not hard requirement but recommended)